 This year’s program was sponsored by the University of Ghana’s Physics department, which provided the venue for the program.
 Previous and current partners of Project iSWEST are: Clinton Global Initiative University, High School Society, and the following Dartmouth institutions: Thayer School of Engineering, Institute for Security, Technology and Society, and the Neukom Institute for Computational Science.

-Over the past 4 years, we’ve impacted more than 100 students directly through our programs: our students have developed 14 team projects that have addressed problems in Ghana, our alumni have started 2 entrepreneurial ventures and won over 10 major awards for their ventures including the MTN Apps Challenge and Education Startup of the Year.
-Two of our notable alumni Princess Allotey (iSWEST ‘14) and Eric Vondee (iSWEST ‘14) are already impacting others and making news headlines!
+Over the past 5 years, we’ve impacted more than 100 students directly through our programs: our students have developed 14 team projects that have addressed problems in Ghana, our alumni have started 2 entrepreneurial ventures and won over 10 major awards for their ventures, and won competitions such as MTN Ghana Apps Challenge, and UAE Space Hackathon.

 We are excited about the passion of our students and they renew our hope in Ghana and the African continent at large as a place to build a community of innovators and world changers.
-At the core of Project iSWEST is our desire to inspire youths of Ghana and Africa to believe that they can be innovative as well as empower them to develop solutions to the problems within their communities.
+At the core of Project iSWEST is our desire to inspire young Ghanaians and African to believe that they can be innovative as well as empower them to develop solutions to the problems within their communities.
 We are on mission to transform the African continent.
-We are 5 years in and have barely scratched the surface of what is possible and we shall not rest until we create an Innovation Revolution in Africa through Project iSWEST – Inspire!
+We are 5 years in and we have barely scratched the surface of what is possible.
+And we shall not rest until we create an Innovation Revolution in Africa through Project iSWEST – Inspire!
 Innovate!
 Impact!